U.S. resists pressure to give India worst offender rating in IP review

 WASHINGTON The United States has resisted lobbying by U.S. businesses to take tougher trade action against India for its intellectual property policies, deciding against risking ties with a likely new government in New Delhi.

-The U.S. Trade Representative avoided labeling India with the worst offender tag in its annual scorecard on protecting U.S. patents, copyrights and other intellectual property (IP) rights.
+The U.S. Trade Representative avoided labelling India with the worst offender tag in its annual scorecard on protecting U.S. patents, copyrights and other intellectual property (IP) rights.

 Instead, the United States kept India, which is in the midst of elections, on its Priority Watch List along with China and eight other countries.
 It would start a special review of India in the fall and "redouble" efforts to address concerns with the new government, the U.S. Trade Representative said.